 Am I developing as a complete person or is there a part of me that is always going to remain separate?
 That part of me that is always someone else?
 A part of me that is dead.

 My brain some days doesn’t even know what to think, how to think, what words to use, and what to say.

-I have had two friends die from transplant related complications.
+I have had two friends die from transplant-related complications.
 One from rejection and one from cancer.
-One was two years post transplant, the other one four.
+One was two years post-transplant, the other one four.
 That puts me square in-between them.
 The panic is never far away.
-The terror of a cold that I currently have turning into something far worse.
+The terror of a cold that I currently have turned into something far worse.
 An infection that could spread like wildfire through my body.
-Of all of these things I fear.
 All of these things I have great anxiety over.

 And they are easily triggered.

 So when I walk into a room full of people, someone sneezes, another one coughs.

 An uneasy feeling grows inside me that I cannot shake.
 My insides begin vibrating.
 I am sitting still, but I swear I can feel myself moving uncontrollably.
 Butterflies in my stomach.
 Arms and legs tingling.
 Mind racing.
 I want to grab my head and scream at the same time.
 Intestines twisting.
 Nausea builds.
 This lasts for hours.

 Being around these people threatens my life.

 This isn’t even rational!
 Chill out, Jill.
 You are fine.
 My mind says in the voice of my many doctors in my head.